MasonWirtz/MasonWirtz.github.io/Publications.md

 > ## 2026 / Accepted

-* <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (accepted with minor revisions).
+* <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (accepted).
 A methodological roadmap of future research agendas for variationist SLA.
 In M. Howard (ed.), *Sociolinguistic variation in an additional language: Contemporary directions in crosslinguistic perspective*.
 De Gruyter.

 * Schleef, E., & <u>Wirtz, M. A.</u> (accepted).
 Sociolinguistics for L2 learning and teaching.
 In J. Clenton, & D. Coulson (eds.), *An Introduction to Applied Linguistics* (4th ed.).
 Routledge.